THINK Your way to Effective Communication

 Get Out of Your Mind

 Conversation is best used as a method for intellectual learning and emotional growth.
-Discourse cannot focus on individual stances: rather, ideas need to be freely floated between communicators.
+Discourse cannot focus on individual stances: rather, ideas need to be free floated between communicators.

 I’ve created a handy acronym to help you determine on-the-spot when to speak up and when to pause, listen, and learn: